 28. Sectional Anatomy for Radiographers

 Bruce W. Long, MS, RT(R)(CV), FASRT, Director and Associate Professor, Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, IN, USA, Jeannean Hall Rollins, MRC, BSRT(R)(CV), Associate Professor, Medical Imaging and Radiation Sciences

 Arkansas State University

-Jonesboro, AR, USA, Barbara J. Smith, MS, RT(R)(QM), FASRT, FAEIRS, Instructor, Radiologic Technology, Medical Imaging Department, Portland Community College, Portland, OR, USA and Tammy Curtis, PhD, RT (R)(CT)(CHES), Associate Professor and Clinical Coordinator Radiologic Sciences, Northwestern State University, Shreveport, Louisiana
+Jonesboro, AR, USA, Barbara J. Smith, MS, RT(R)(QM), FASRT, FAEIRS, Instructor, Radiologic Technology, Medical Imaging Department, Portland Community College, Portland, OR, USA and Tammy Curtis, PhD, RT (R)(CT)(CHES), Professor and Director Radiologic Sciences, Northwestern State University, Shreveport, Louisiana